 Beta-Carotene (Vitamin A)

-Ever heard of retinol?
-Retinol is a derivative of vitamin A, a powerful antioxidant, and is used in many topical skin products.
+Retinol is a hero ingredient in skincare and is often used in topical products such as serums and creams.
+Retinol is a derivative of vitamin A, a powerful antioxidant.
 Beta-carotene is a precursor to Vitamin A, made up of red, yellow and orange pigments called carotenoids.
 Carotenoids are most commonly found in whole grains, fruits, and vegetables, and actually make up 50% of the vitamin A needed in the average American diet.
 When we consume beta-carotene, it is converted into vitamin A in our bodies.
 Vitamin A stimulates the cells responsible for producing collagen, which are called fibroblasts, meaning that consuming beta-carotene helps your skin tissue develop, keeping it firm and healthy.

 One of the most important plants in Ayurvedic medicine, Amla Berry is referred to as “Dharti” in Sanskrit, which translates to “the nurse,” as it serves a multitude of functions.
 Also known as Indian Gooseberry, it is essential for skin health, but has also been known for its ability to support a healthy metabolism as well as benefit both the liver and heart.